YbJerry/DISEL_Editor/README.md

 ```

 ### Pre-build Version
 We also provide pre-bulid version of DISEL Editor.
-You can download it in this page.
+You can download it in [release](https://github.com/YbJerry/DISEL_Editor/releases) page.
 But for now, we only provide Windows x64 version.

 ### Help Documentation
 You can get information about DISEL Editor in [help documentation website](https://ybjerry.github.io/DISEL_Editor_helpdoc/).